shanshanlai16/Final_Project_Shanshan/README.md

 [Foggy Days of the Year in the Bay Area from 1948-2023](https://datawrapper.dwcdn.net/JOiEz/2/)
 ![choropleth](https://github.com/shanshanlai16/Final_Project_Shanshan/blob/main/JOiEz-foggy-days-of-the-year-in-the-bay-area-from-1948-2023.png?raw=true)<br>

+from the visualizations: You can notice a gradual decrease in the amount of fog over a 70 year period.
+Even in Half Moon Bay, which is famous for its fog.

 ### 2)Bay Area Average Temperature in Summer From 1948-2023
 [Bay Area Average Temperature in Summer From 1948-2023](https://datawrapper.dwcdn.net/Gtw97/2/)
 ![choropleth](https://github.com/shanshanlai16/Final_Project_Shanshan/blob/main/Gtw97-bay-area-average-temperature-in-summer-from-1948-2023.png?raw=true)<br>

+Throughout, the summer weather in the Bay Area is cooler compared to California as a whole and the US as a whole due to the fog, but the Bay Area's temperature rises faster than California as a whole and the US as a whole.